dheerajram13/ddos-detection/README.md

     4. Work on the Ryu and mininet topology.

 How to commit:
-**Don't comit directly to the master branch.
+**Don't comit directly to the main branch.
 Before you commit, create a feature branch from master for example svm_feature and then work on the changes and push to the feature branch.
 Create a PR from the feature branch and master.